tristanlee85/harperdb-cli-helper/README.md

 ## Configuration

 Before using the script, you need to configure the environment variables.
-The script uses a `.env.hdb` file to load necessary configurations on a per-project basis.
+The script uses a `.env.harperdb` file to load necessary configurations on a per-project basis.

-1. Generate the default `.env.hdb` file by running:
+1. Generate the default `.env.harperdb` file by running the following in the root of your project:

 ```bash
 hdb init
 ```

-2. Edit the `.env.hdb` file to include your HarperDB instance details:
+2. Edit the `.env.harperdb` file to include your HarperDB instance details:

    ```plaintext
    HARPERDB_TARGET="https://<instance>.harperdbcloud.com:9925"